 As we were approaching Europe , Kyung Mi became more and more

 relaxed.
-Despite her secret identity, she started to talk about life in North Korea openly at the dinner table.
-Of
+Despite her secret identity, she started to talk about life in North Korea North Korea

 She held the lecture yesterday evening while a